How to Give Your Cat Medication

 Food Syringe or Ointments for Cats

-When giving medication for cats that comes as an ointment, or a liquid to be applied through a food syringe, there can be lots of squirming!
+When you have to give medication to a cat that comes as an ointment, or a liquid to be applied through a food syringe, there can be lots of squirming!
 It is important your kitty feels relaxed so it co-operates with you.
 Knowing how to towel wrap your cat is a big help – Mr Whiskers feels comfortably cocooned, and you are saved from scratches.

 Here’s how to do it.
 Find a quiet place to sit comfortably, at a time of day when your cat is most calm.
 Once you’ve towel wrapped the cat, make sure you hold them securely under one arm with all their paws tucked away while holding her chest in your palm.
 It’s as if you’ve swaddled a baby.
 Use the other hand to apply the ointment or food syringe.
 Talk to your cat in a soothing voice.
 After you’ve applied the ointment, release them from the towel slowly while stroking and praising them for their bravery.